ElliottLeigh2001/SPFxWebparts/webparts/TTLWebpart/README.md

 - AutomateService.ts: service file for sending data to the Power Automate flow

 - TTLInterfaces.ts: interface file for maintaining types
-- HelperFunctions.ts: file with functions that are used in multiple components
+- HelperFunctions.ts: file with functions that are used in multiple components or that otherwise improve code readability

 - TtlDashboard.tsx: Dashboard that shows the requests of the logged in user
 - ApproversDashboard.tsx: Dashboard that shows requests that are 'Submitted' or 'sent for reapproval' and are       attached to the logged in approver (only visible for approvers)
 - HRDashboard.tsx: Dashboard that shows requests that are 'in process by HR'
 - DirectorDashboard.tsx: Dashboard that shows requests that are 'Submitted' and exceed 5000 EUR
+- DeliveryDirectorDashboard.tsx: Dashboard that shows all pending requests.
+This dashboard is used if an approver is out of office and the delivery director (who is the back up) needs to approve instead.
 - DashboardComponent.tsx: Component that contains the table with requests, tailored for each type of dashboard

 - ChooseNewRequest.tsx: Component where the user is prompted to choose the kind of request they want to make